cboydstun/bounce-v3/orders.md

 - The following fields are optional and will be calculated if not provided:
   - `subtotal` (calculated from items)
   - `deliveryFee` (defaults to $20)
-  - `processingFee` (calculated as 3% of subtotal, rounded to nearest cent)
+  - `processingFee` (calculated as 3% of subtotal+tax, rounded to nearest cent, for PayPal payments only)
   - `totalAmount` (calculated from subtotal, taxAmount, deliveryFee, processingFee, and discountAmount)
   - `balanceDue` (calculated from totalAmount and depositAmount)
   - `orderNumber` (auto-generated if not provided)